Zoom!

 The Bottom Line

 The bottom line is that LGDs are expensive to purchase and expensive to feed and care for.
 The loss of livestock, including to LGD predation, is emotionally and financially expensive.
 The investment of time an owner makes is expensive.
 LGDs often pay for an owner’s management mistakes with their lives.
 Viewed in this light, a few Zoom sessions look like the bargain of the century to me!
 Not that long ago there were few trustworthy LGD educational opportunities for owners.
 That is changing.
 I am not the only educational opportunity out there, but I am a good one and I am here for you.
-I am happy to answer any questions you may have about this new service provided by Benson Maremmas and to provide references from our Zoom clients.
+I am happy to answer any questions you may have about this service provided by Benson Maremmas and to provide references from our Zoom clients.